 Catch Mistakes You Made

 One of the biggest reasons you should balance your checking account to your statement is to catch any mistakes with your record keeping.
-It may seem obvious if you are keeping track manually, but even if you are using software, you may make mistakes in entering your deposits or transactions.
-These may be minor mistakes, but transposing numbers can end up with the balance being off.
+It may seem obvious if you are keeping track manually, but even if you are using software, you may make mistakes in entering your deposits or transactions (or the software may make mistakes in auto-importing them).
+These may be minor differences, but transposing two numbers will throw your balance off.
 Balancing to your bank statement will help catch those and prevent you from accidentally overdrawing.

 Track Your Spending

 When you balance your checking account, you can also track your expenses.
-It is very easy to do this with personal finance software which provides a running total.
-When you enter the transaction into your app, it will automatically track your spending so that you know when to stop spending.
-It also helps you plan for the annual expenses because you can look back over your spending for the year and see things you may have forgotten to budget.
+It is very easy to do this with personal finance software that provides a running total.
+When you enter the transaction into your app, it will automatically track your spending so that you know when to stop.
+The software helps you plan for the annual expenses because you can look back over your spending for the year and see things you may have forgotten to include in your budget.

 Notice Mistakes Your Bank Has Made

 Banks have been known to make mistakes.
-However, if you are not balancing to your account, you may not realize that a deposit is missing or withdrawal is unauthorized.
-There is a paper trail that the banks use and you should be able to work with your bank to correct any mistake.
+However, if you are not balancing to your account, you may not realize that a deposit is missing or a withdrawal is unauthorized.
+There is a paper trail that the banks use, and you should be able to work with your bank to correct any errors—but only if you catch them.

 Catch Fraudulent Changes

 Identify theft is becoming more and more common.
 Your debit card information may have been stolen.
 The thieves then use the card information to make purchases online.
-Sometimes these are large transactions, but sometimes they do several smaller transactions, if you do not balance your account, you may not catch these charges.
+Sometimes these are large transactions, but sometimes they do several smaller transactions to try to sneak by unnoticed.